 For the avoidance of doubt, a lower tier does not mean that a firm offers low quality service in that practice area.
 The firm rankings and IP stars lists are subject to change each year.

 We also rank IP practitioners based on available information obtained during our research.
 We are very selective and therefore not all IP practitioners will be ranked.

 Participation in our research or surveys does not guarantee ranking, and a practitioner can be ranked using our own independent research data only.
 All our IP practitioner rankings are subject to change each year.

 Top 250 Women in IP: This special designation is for exceptional female IP practitioners.
 Practitioners featured in the Managing IP's Top 250 Women in IP publication are picked from our general IP Stars list for the year.
 Learn more here.

-Notable practitioner: This new tag (introduced in October 2020) is used to recognise individuals who we believe are active and experienced based on available research data.
-The majority of the practitioners with this tag were previously ranked as Rising Stars.
-Some current partners and a few former partners also have this tag.
+Notable practitioner: This new tag (introduced in October 2020) is used to recognise individuals who play either an active or a supportive role in their firms.
+Individuals with this tag include those who were previously ranked as Rising Stars and IP Stars (former partners).

 We have several jurisdictional and regional award categories for firms.
 We also have special awards to recognise impact cases and individuals.

 The awards are based on the information obtained during the research period, and therefore the categories and number of awards are subject to change each year (for example, we may decide to present a special award to recognise corporate social responsibility initiatives).

 Below is a brief explanation of our main awards.
 The research for the awards cover the various practice areas mentioned above.